wp-plugins/feedback-side-tab/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A feedback tab on your web.
-Enable your customers to provide feedbacks in video, audio, photo.
-You approve and publish video to YouTube with 1-click.
+A feedback TAB enables your customers to provide feedback in multimedia format.
+You publish postive video feedback to YouTube with just 1-click.

 == Description ==